darthgera123/QuizApp/README.md

 # QuizApp
-The given quizapp has been made in Go and React as part of SSAD assignment in 4 sleepless days.
+The given quizapp has been made in Go and React.
 This Readme is a walkthrough off all API endpoints as well as functionalities if any added.

 ## Setup
 To setup the given project follow the instructions separately for each -